How to Become a CBT Therapist in Ontario

 Specialized CBT Courses

-You can also look for courses in Exposure and Response Prevention (ERP) and treat people with obsessive-compulsive disorder (OCD).
+You can also look for courses in Exposure and Response Prevention (ERP).
+Learning ERP allows you to treat people with obsessive-compulsive disorder (OCD).
 It is also helpful to take a CBT course for depression and specific anxiety disorders.
 You can also become certified in these therapies through the same agencies that offer the training.
-Don’t forget to read some of our favourite books on OCD and here are our Amazon affiliate links:

 Getting Over OCD: Second Edition: A 10-step Workbook for Taking Back Your Life